 - Street Fighter: At the climax, Bison (now mad with power) delivers the following line as he goes One-Winged Angel on Guile.

 "Something wrong, Colonel??
 You came here expecting to fight a madman, and instead you find a god

 - Superman II: General Zod demands that the president of the United States kneel before him.
 He agrees to do so in order to save lives.
 In desperation he utters:

 General Zod: Zod.

-During his speech in the beginning of Transcendence, Will is asked if he seeks to create a god, given his desire to create an intelligence vastly superior to the collective intelligence of humanity past and present.
+- Transcendence: During his speech in the beginning, Will is asked if he seeks to create a god, given his desire to create an intelligence vastly superior to the collective intelligence of humanity past and present.
 Will calmly counters that mankind has always created its own gods.
 Later he essentially becomes this himself.

 - Transformers: Revenge of the Fallen: Played for laughs.
 Professor Colan claims to be "the Alpha and the Omega", thus comparing himself to God.